Canziyos/Mood_Detection/data_collection/Ryerson/read.md

 In this folder, you’ll find everything related to preparing the **Ryerson Multimedia Lab Emotion Database (RML)**.
 The dataset contains short audio-visual clips (around 5 seconds each) of subjects expressing six basic emotions across multiple languages and accents.

-All selected samples are validated by human listeners who didn’t speak the languages, ensuring that **perceived emotion** matched the intended label.
+All selected samples are validated by listeners who didn’t speak the languages, ensuring that **perceived emotion** matched the intended label.
 Neat :)
 ---

 ### Dataset Overview